 I use my name as my URL.
-If I wanted to create something that I would later like to sell as a company, then I might have come up with another name.
-However, if you go that route then you will need to register your business name with your state.
+If I wanted to create something I would later like to sell as a company, I might have come up with another name.
+However, if you go that route, you will need to register your business name with your state.

-Once you have your domain name think of it like a P. O. Box.
+Once you have your domain name, think of it like a P. O. Box.
 You tell people to send things to it and to reach you to go there.
 The cool thing is you can keep this URL/POBox no matter where you live.
-You can later move to Europe and keep your same domain name.
+You can later move to Europe and save your exact domain name.

-If you get this with Godaddy an email service can be used as well with it.
+If you get this with Godaddy, email service can also be used.
 You can pay them for their Microsoft Office 365.

-Since you will now have your domain name you can keep your email address as I have through the years and change providers.
-I started with CompuServe and have use just about everything you can think of, but all the time all my clients and potential customers had the same email.
+Since you will now have your domain name, you can keep your email address as I have through the years and change providers.
+I started with CompuServe and have used just about everything you can think of, but all my clients and potential customers all had the same email.

-If you have gmail for example you can keep your gmail email and mask it with your domain name email.
-If you use Godaddy to setup your domain name and have gmail then here are those instructions.
+If you have Gmail, for example, you can keep your Gmail email and mask it with your domain name email.
+If you use Godaddy to set up your domain name and have Gmail, here are those instructions.

 Now you know how to create a domain name and how you can also use that domain name for your emails.

-This will help you now as you start to organize your content for those customers whose problems you are solving or making their dreams to come true.
+This will help you as you start to organize your content for those customers whose problems you are solving or making their dreams come true.

-For more than 20 years I have been creating websites and today the process is easier than ever before.
-I recommend starting out with the free version of WordPress.
-But today’s blog post is to talk about what you need to work on before you even click on that link to start the process.
+For more than 20 years, I have been creating websites, and today the process is easier than ever before.
+I recommend starting with the accessible version of WordPress.
+But today’s blog post discusses what you need to work on before you click on that link to begin the process.

-To really have an effective website you must start at the end and not the beginning.
+To have an effective website, you must start at the end, not the beginning.

 What are the needs or wants of a customer that you can fulfill?

-I have identified “Actors and Business People” as my customers that today need a headshot.
-The competition is fierce and to stand out a person needs to look their absolute best.
+I have identified “Actors and Business People” as my customers needing a headshot today.
+The competition is fierce; to stand out, a person needs to look their absolute best.

-You may have a few different specialties, but for this exercise let’s just pick one.
+You may have a few different specialties, but for this exercise, let’s pick one.
 I am using headshots.
 Why do those people need headshots?

 For Business People, a headshot conveys your professionalism.
-If you look professional, potential clients, investors, collaborators, etc. that don’t know you personally are going to be more likely to agree to that first meeting.
+If you look professional, potential clients, investors, collaborators, etc., that don’t know you personally will be more likely to agree to that first meeting.
 A good headshot gives people an idea of your personality before they meet you.

-You may need to do research on your topic.
-Just go to Google and ask questions like, “Why do I need a headshot?” or “Why do actors need a headshot”.
+You may need to research your topic.
+Just go to Google and ask questions like, “Why do I need a headshot?” or “Why do actors need a headshot.”

-There is a real problem and crisis that not having a headshot creates for people who need one for their career.
+A fundamental problem and crisis are that not having a headshot makes people need one for their careers.

-Once you have that basic need understanding and how that is a problem for the customer.
-You then need to make the problem even worse.
+Once you have that basic need, understand how that problem is for the customer.
+It would help if you then made the situation even worse.
 Look at this plumber’s website.

-Notice how they take plumber issues and created more of a crisis.
+Notice how they take plumber issues and create more of a crisis.

 SAME DAY SERVICE

-A lot of people have the fear of having their picture made.
-Maybe in your text you can talk about how you have a solution to put your clients at ease and make this an enjoyable experience.
+A lot of people have a fear of having their picture made.
+Maybe in your text, you can talk about how you have a solution to put your clients at ease and make this an enjoyable experience.

 We haven’t even looked at the WordPress website page.
-We are still identifying what customers are looking for that we can meet those needs.
-Once we have a clear idea of what this is for us, then we are ready to start.
+We are still identifying what customers are looking for to meet those needs.
+Once we have a clear idea of what this is for us.

-The 2007 Steve Jobs iPhone presentation is probably one of the greatest business presentations of all time.
-The reason is it was rooted in storyline.
+The 2007 Steve Jobs iPhone presentation is probably one of the most outstanding business presentations.
+The reason is it was rooted in the storyline.

-Your customer doesn’t care about a product or an idea unless it solves a real world problem.
-Jobs did an awesome job describing the other solutions on the market and how they didn’t provide a good solution.
-He made all his competition the villains in the story.
+Your customer doesn’t care about a product or an idea unless it solves a real-world problem.
+Jobs did an excellent job describing the other solutions on the market and how they didn’t provide a good solution.
+He made all his competitors the villains in the story.

 He then went on to demo how the iPhone solved these problems.
 Steve Jobs was always about simplicity for the user.

 FOMO is the Fear Of Missing Out.
-You create a desire of something that your customer dreams of having.
+You create a desire for something that your customer dreams of having.

-When and if you ever get the opportunity to have your worked reviewed by people you respect–Just Do It!
+When and if you ever get the opportunity to have your work reviewed by people you respect–Do It!

-Depending on how you got into this profession will determine how you might proceed.
-Also you need to be aware of the perspective of the person doing the critique.
+How you got into this profession will determine how you might proceed.
+Also, you need to be aware of the perspective of the person doing the critique.